alexandracrvz/APHELEIA/README.md

 ## Project Description

-This is a modern E-Commerce website created using React.
+This is a modern E-Commerce website created using React.js, Commerce.js, and Stripe.
 It is designed for users to browse available items, add them to their cart, and purchase the items.

 ## Code Snippet